j-andrews7/KnowledgeDump/docs/Code_Snippets_Functions.md

 library("conumee")
 library("IlluminaHumanMethylationEPICanno.ilm10b4.hg19")

-#' @param meta Character scalar for theath to samplesheet with sample metadata, each row containing a sample.
+#' @param meta Character scalar for the path to samplesheet with sample metadata, each row containing a sample.
 #' @param basedir Character scalar for the base directory containing IDATs.
-#' @param controls Character scalar or vector.
+#' @param controls Character vector for control sample names found in \code{name_col}.
-#' @param outdir Character scalar or vector.
+#' @param outdir Character scalar for output directory.
 #' @param exclude_regions GRanges object containing regions to exclude from the CN plots.
 #' @param detail_regions GRanges object containing regions to label.
 #' @param array_type Character scalar indicating more array type.
 Options are "450k", "EPIC", or "overlap" for